Montana-Media-Arts/webDesignFall2024/_docs/topic-00/02-homework/page-todo.md

 categories: uncategorized
 ---

-This area will contain related areas you should explore.
+This area will contain related content you should explore.
 Most are required, but some will be optional for self-guided learning.

 <div class="row text-center">
   <div class="col-lg-4">